Entering the Chinese mainland

-- All foreign nationals are not permitted to enter Australia
+- Foreign nationals with visas issued before 28 March 2020 are not permitted to enter the Chinese mainland.

 Entry restriction exemptions

 - Foreigners holding diplomatic, service, courtesy or C visas